diwakarindoria/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, first I run my model with center image and angle only.
 It was not satisfactory.
 After that I took left and right images and correct the angle with correction value (0.2).
 Still, the result on simulator was not satisfactory.
 I changed the correction values to 0.1 and 0.3 and see the results.
 The car once goes out of the road and run in the clockwise circle and anti-clockwise on change the correction value of angles but not in the right direction.

 I thought, there is no sufficient data to train the model, so I flip all (center, left and right) images and change their angles negatively as well.
-Now I have double data with existing data.
+Now I have double data as compare to existing data.
 I used croped images with this to optimise the results.

-To combat the overfitting, I modified the model and the the L2 kernel regularizer (kernel_regularizer=regularizers.l2(0.0001)).
+To combat the overfitting, I modified the model and added the L2 kernel regularizer (kernel_regularizer=regularizers.l2(0.0001)) in the fully connected layer of the model.

 Then I found that my model is trained good enough.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.